 - being overweight

-- women who have diets high in fat and low in fibre also have a higher levels of oestrogen in the blood
+- women who have diets high in fat and low in fibre also have higher levels of oestrogen in the blood

 The million women study

-1,084,110 UK women aged 50-64 years were recruited into the Million Women Study between 1996 and 2001, they provided information about their use of HRT and other personal details, and were followed up for cancer incidence and death.
+1,084,110 UK women aged 50-64 years were recruited into the Million Women Study between 1996 and 2001.
+They provided information about their use of HRT and other personal details and were followed up for cancer incidence and death.

-The researchers found that half the women had used HRT; of the study sample there were 9364 cases of invasive breast cancers and 637 breast cancer deaths were registered after an average of 2.6 and 4.1 years follow-up, respectively.
+The researchers found that half the women had used HRT; of the study sample there were 9364 cases of invasive breast cancers and 637 breast cancer deaths were registered after an average of 2.6 and 4.1 years of follow-up, respectively.
 These results seem to indicate that current users of HRT at recruitment were more likely than never users to develop breast cancer (by 1%) and to die from it by (1.22%).

 However, previous users of HRT were, not at an increased risk of incident or fatal disease.
-The researchers did note that the incidence was significantly increased for current users of preparations containing oestrogen only, but that the magnitude of the associated risk was substantially greater for oestrogen-progestagen than other types of HRT.
-Results varied little between specific oestrogens and prgestagens or their doses; or between continuous and sequential regimens.
+The researchers did note that the incidence was significantly increased for current users of preparations containing oestrogen only, but that the magnitude of the associated risk was substantially greater for oestrogen-progestogen than other types of HRT.
+Results varied little between specific oestrogens and progestogens or their doses; or between continuous and sequential regimens.